-They are a non-cohesive group dedicated to protecting the economic interests of former mid-level paramilitary commanders scattered across Colombia.
-At times, Aguilas Negras was the generic term used by the government to describe the many fragments of ex-paramilitaries still trafficking drugs across Colombia.
-Often, the paramilitary successors who have continued threatening or murdering journalists, lawyers and human rights activists have done so using the Aguilas Negras name.
-This political bent, along with their lack of a central leadership, distinguishes them in part from the other criminal bands operating in Colombia.
+The Aguilas Negras, or Black Eagles, are a non-cohesive group dedicated to protecting the economic interests of former mid-level paramilitary commanders scattered across Colombia.
+Aguilas Negras is often used as a generic term to describe the many fragments of ex-paramilitaries still trafficking drugs across Colombia.
+Frequently, paramilitary successors who have continued threatening or murdering journalists, lawyers and human rights activists have done so using the Aguilas Negras name.
+This political bent, along with their lack of a central leadership, distinguishes them in part from the other criminal groups operating in Colombia.

-The AUC was an umbrella organization of death squads – some of them formed in the 1980s – focused on two goals: fighting leftist guerrillas and making money, most of it from drug trafficking.
-One important faction, led by Carlos Castaño, tried to emphasize the AUC’s right-wing ideology and present as the group as a political organization.
-This only led to more internal disputes within the AUC, and the fragile coalition broke down as many warlords competed among themselves for territory, accompanied by horrific massacres and displacements.
+The Aguilas Negras emerged between 2004 and 2006, amidst Colombia's problematic demobilization of the AUC.
+The AUC was an umbrella organization of death squads – some of them formed in the 1980s – focused on two goals: fighting leftist guerrillas and making money, mostly through drug trafficking.
+One important faction, led by Carlos Castaño, tried to emphasize the AUC’s right-wing ideology and present the group as a political organization.
+This led to internal disputes within the AUC, and the fragile coalition broke as paramilitary leaders competed among themselves for territory, triggering horrific massacres and displacements.
 On 15 July 2003, the AUC agreed to enter negotiations with the government.
-In return for dismantling their forces and aiding criminal investigations, the top AUC leadership was promised a certain degree of amnesty.
+In return for dismantling their forces and aiding criminal investigations, top AUC leaders were promised a degree of amnesty.
 A series of major disarmaments followed, and by 2006, 31,671 purported fighters had left the conflict.

 The demobilization, however, proved to be a false peace.
 Most paramilitary blocs only handed in a small fraction of their weapons.
-Young men were paid to falsely present themselves as ex-AUC combatants, while the middle levels of command remained untouched.
-Across Colombia, smaller units of paramilitary militias kept their arms and remained in rural areas wearing civilian clothes but running the same criminal enterprises: protecting coca cultivations, extorting land-owners and business contractors, persecuting human-rights activists and so on.
-In contrast to the AUC blocs active before 2004, most of these successor groups did not bother to position themselves as enemies of the leftist guerrilla groups.
-In fact, some of these neo-paramilitaries would later pursue alliances with their former supposed enemies, as occurred between the Popular Revolutionary Antiterrorist Army of Colombia (ERPAC) and the Revolutionary Armed Forces of Colombia (FARC).
+Young men were paid to falsely present themselves as ex-AUC combatants, while middle-level command remained untouched.
+Across Colombia, smaller paramilitary units kept their arms and remained in rural areas.
+Disguised as civilians they continued to run the same criminal enterprises: protecting coca cultivations, extorting land-owners and business contractors, persecuting human-rights activists and so on.
+In contrast to pre-2004 AUC blocs, most successor groups did not bother to present themselves as enemies of leftist guerrillas.
+In fact many would later ally with former supposed enemies, as occurred between the Popular Revolutionary Antiterrorist Army of Colombia (ERPAC) and the Revolutionary Armed Forces of Colombia (FARC).

-Protecting the AUC’s old drug-trafficking corridors also goes hand in hand with protecting paramilitary land interests.
-In places like Cordoba, which saw some of the largest displacements by the AUC, the Aguilas Negras have been blamed for killing activists advocating for land repatriation.
-Similiar threats against displaced activists have been registered in Santander.
+Controlling former AUC drug trafficking corridors went hand in hand with protecting paramilitary land interests.
+In places like Cordoba, which saw some of the largest displacements by the AUC, the Aguilas Negras were blamed for killing activists advocating for land repatriation.
+Similar threats against displaced activists have been registered in Santander.
 Armed groups styling themselves as the Aguilas Negras have also spurred displacements in Sucre, Choco and the Uraba region in Antioquia.